lucian-iernye/library-php-mysqldb-app/README.md

 ## License

-This project is open source and available for collaboration.
+This project it's open-source and available for collaboration.